 Think of how much this streamlines showcasing a new season of handbags or home goods to your buyers.
 You can communicate directly on the page with the product and all the specs and info you want to share, directly visible on the page.
 Or, if you’re on the retailer side, consider how much simpler this is to request quotes, discuss product specifications and variations with your supplier.

 The best part is that each piece of communication is object-oriented, meaning it’s tied to the product detail page, quote, or purchase order.
 Instead of long chains of scattered data silos created by emails with attached spreadsheets just to settle one order, suppliers and retailers can use Surefront to engage each other, with all product data easily accessible on the page.

-So, if we made the dating app analogy earlier for a B2B Wholesale Marketplace, you can see that PLM software, especially Surefront’s solution, is about relationship building.
-It’s not about match-making and sparking the connection like a marketplace, rather, it’s about fostering the relationship and everything that comes in building a truly functional partnership after you meet.
+So, if we made the dating app analogy earlier for a B2B Wholesale Marketplace, you can see that PLM software, especially Surefront’s PLM function, is about relationship building.
+It’s not about match-making and sparking the connection like a marketplace.
+Rather, it’s about fostering the relationship and everything that comes in building a truly functional partnership after you meet.

 Who Uses Each B2B Software Solution?

 Here’s where some of the overlap might occur and where some of the confusion on the difference between PLM and B2B Wholesale Marketplaces may occur.
 Both brands and retailers can use both types of solutions.
 The difference lies in the depth and breadth of users.